thepirateboy/Python-Caesar-Chiper/README.md

     SYNOPSIS
-         Caesar chiper encryption and decryption in python.
+         Caesar chiper encryption and decryption in python, SUPPORT ENCRYPTION & DECRYPTION.

     DESCRIPTION
           This is a simple encryption cipher that uses the 26 uppercase letters of the English alphabet.